horrorfodrasz/Tkinter_GUI_designer/README.md

 - Generated code can be Function or Object type

 Supported widgets:
-Menubar, MenuButton, Button, Canvas, Text with scroll, Entry, Label, Combobox, Optionmenu, Radio, Message, Frame/LabelFrame (universal 2x2 widget selection), Listbox, Scale, Spinbox, Toolbar with Tooltip text (sample PNG files are in the package), Notebook
+Menubar, MenuButton, Button, Canvas with scroll, Text with scroll, Entry, Label, Combobox, Optionmenu, Radio, Message, Frame/LabelFrame (universal 2x2 widget selection), Listbox, Scale, Spinbox, Toolbar with Tooltip text (sample PNG files are in the package), Notebook, Treeview with scroll

 << please download the user maual >>